isaacs/node-tar/README.md

 - `maxReadSize` The maximum buffer size for `fs.read()` operations.
   Defaults to 16 MB.

-#### Using `onWriteMethod` to alter entries
+#### Using `onWriteEntry` to alter entries

-The `onWriteMethod` function, if provided, will get a reference to each `entry` object on its way into the archive.
+The `onWriteEntry` function, if provided, will get a reference to each `entry` object on its way into the archive.

 If any fields on this entry are changed, then these changes will be reflected in the entry that is written to the archive.

-The return value of the method is ignored.
+The return value of the function is ignored.
 All that matters is the final state of the entry object.
 This can also be used to track the files added to an archive, for example.